Sudhiksha-Mahesh/AIVERSE/README.md

-# 🚦AI-powered annotation tool for ADAS training
+# 🚦AI-powered annotation tool for ADAS training [Object Detection]
-# 🚦 AI-Powered Object Detection for Urban Traffic Scenes

 This project demonstrates a deep learning-based object detection system that can recognize and label vehicles, pedestrians, and traffic lights in real-world urban traffic scenes.
 Developed using Python and hosted in Google Colab, this tool allows for object detection on single images, image directories, or video files with a clean and intuitive interface.

 ## 📌 Project Overview